nsaylan/Cohort-19/devops/hands-on/Terraform/S4_terraform-04_Modules_Import/README.md

 }
 ```

-- Go to the `prod/prod-vpc.tf` file, add the followings.
+- Go to the `prod/prod-vpc.tf` file, add the following.

 ```go
 module "tf-vpc" {